 For all of the guitars that belong to the JS32 Dinky series, use poplar wood for the body.
 However, according to Jackson’s official website, they use mahogany wood in the natural oil version.
-It’s sad because most of the online retailers even do not double-check this information and just leave it as misleading information.
+It’s sad because most online retailers even do not double-check this information and just leave it as misleading information.
 But this website’s aim is to bring the tiniest details before you because I am just like you, a picky guitar and gear freak 😉

 One last piece of good news!
-Jackson company has also introduced 7 and 8 strings version of Dinky models for the low-end maniacs!
+Jackson company has also introduced 7 and 8 strings versions of Dinky models for low-end maniacs!
 To be honest, I have never touched these guitars in my life, so I’d better shut up, but I can say they carry the same main properties in terms of materials and the combination of them are identical.

 Not for my taste, but you should definitely check these out too!
 Thanks for visiting my blog and supporting me so far!
 I will hopefully see you in the next review here!